-Out with winter and in with the spring!
+Out with winter and in with spring!
 As the season starts to shift and flowers start to pop up, it also means new road hazards and dangerous driving conditions will pop up, too.
-Before you head out onto the road again, make sure you go over a few springtime driving safety tips from our Pennsylvania motor vehicle accident attorneys of Metzger Wickersham first.
+Before you head out onto the road again, make sure you go over a few springtime driving safety tips from our Pennsylvania motor vehicle accident attorneys of Metzger Wickersham.

 Three of the top springtime road hazards you should look for are:

 - Black ice: Even though spring is starting to push out winter, there will still be many cold nights throughout Pennsylvania.
 After a rainy, cold night, ice can form in patches on the roads, especially in the early morning.
 Black ice is an ice patch that appears over asphalt, which makes it extremely difficult to spot at a distance.
 Drive extra carefully during cold nights and beware of bridges.
 Black ice most commonly forms on bridges, which tend to be much colder than surrounding roads.

 - Potholes: Rainwater may refresh the greenery around your hometown, but it can be a serious problem for the roads.
 Water can seep down under asphalt and into the earth beneath the road if it rains heavily or often.
 After a while, the water below the surface grows and grows, swelling upwards and cracking the asphalt above.
 The end result is usually a large crack or pothole.
 Do not be surprised to find more potholes during the spring as rainy weather persists.